Carravan/KAMITSUBAKI-WIKI/kamitsubaki-city/story-fragments/card-9.md

 I was so impressed to the point where my vocabulary had been thrown out the window.
 The girl shuddered in shock and looked at my way.
 “Eh-...
 W-who’s there?”
-“I am Kafu.
+“I am Kaf.
 I like songsー Err, what else...?
 Self introductions are kinda hard.”
 “Ah!
 You’re the girl that the Restoration Department spoke of!”
 She said as she ran up to me with a smile on her face.
 “I’m Rime.
 Tanioki Rime (谷置狸眼).
 I’m the same as you, who got called and summoned here from the real world by the Restoration Department.”